project-rig/rig_examples/02_using_sdram/README.rst

 Finally, as in our last example we must send the ``stop`` signal using :py:meth:`~rig.machine_control.MachineController.send_signal` to free up all SpiNNaker resources.
-This is particularly important for this example since until this is called, the SDRAM and tag number will remain allocated and prevent this application running again.
+This is important since until the 'stop' signal is sent the SDRAM and tag number will remain allocated and may not be reallocated.

 .. literalinclude:: adder.py
     :language: python